 Application Fee: $150 non-refundable

-Tuition Payment: When an applicant is offered admission to the 2022 program, an initial payment is due within three weeks of the offer of admission or by February 1, 2022, whichever comes first.
-This tuition payment will secure your space in the program.
+Enrollment Deposit: When an applicant is offered admission to the 2023-2024 program, $500 is due within two weeks of the offer of admission or by June 22, 2023, whichever comes first.
+This enrollment deposit will secure your space in the program.

-Payment Schedules: The $9,300 tuition, less any scholarship or demonstrated need-based aid awarded, may be paid in one, two, or six payments.
+Payment Schedules: The $8,900 tuition, less the enrollment deposit and any need-based scholarship awarded, may be paid in one or three payments.

-Continuing Education Payments (Optional): For those trainees who choose to receive the available Continuing Education Hours or Credits, there will be an additional charge of $10 per credit or hour.
+Continuing Education Payments (Optional): For those trainees who choose to receive the available Continuing Education Hours or Credits, there will be an additional charge of $10 per credit or hour for CMEs and $60 per weekend for CEs.
+Up to 30 Continuing Education Hours and Credits may be earned during the training.

-Withdrawal and Deferral Policies: Any student who wishes to withdraw or defer may do so at any point in the program.
-Requests for withdrawal or deferral must be documented in writing to the Associate Director and the Admissions Manager of the program.
-The Admissions Manager will determine if any tuition is due back to the student, based upon the program’s published payment deadlines and the date of documentation of the student’s request.
-The CIIS business office will send students any funds due by check.
+Withdrawal Policies: Any trainee who wishes to withdraw may do so at any point in the program.
+Requests for withdrawal must be documented in writing to the Associate Director and the Admissions and Enrollment Manager of the program.
+The Admissions and Enrollment Manager will determine if any tuition is due back to the trainee, based upon the program’s published payment deadlines and the date of documentation of the trainee’s request.
+The CIIS business office will send trainees any funds due by check.
+The program does not accommodate deferrals.
+If a trainee cannot continue in the program, the trainee will need to withdraw and apply again the following year.

-The following policies and dates apply to withdrawal from the program.
-Any scholarships, needs-based aid, and payment processing fees will be deducted before the tuition refund is determined.
-The following is the withdrawal fee schedule for students who choose to withdraw from the program.
+The following policies and dates apply to withdrawals from the program after the trainee has made their first tuition payment.
+Any need-based scholarships, and payment processing fees will be deducted before the tuition refund is determined.

-- If the student withdraws from the certificate program before Tuesday, March 15, 2022, all tuition paid to date will refunded, less $500 and any applicable payment processing fee.
+- If the trainee withdraws from the certificate program before or on Friday, July 7th, 2023, all tuition paid to date will be refunded including any applicable payment processing fee, less the non-refundable $500 enrollment deposit.

-- If a student withdraws from the certificate program on or after Tuesday, March 15, 2022 and before Wednesday, June 1, 2022, then 25% for their full tuition (minus scholarships and needs-based aid) will be due and the remainder will be refunded.
+- If a trainee withdraws from the certificate program on or after Saturday, July 8th, 2023 and before Monday, October 16th, 2023, then 25% of their full tuition (minus any payment processing fee or need-based scholarship) will be due and the remainder will be refunded.

-- If a student withdraws from the certificate program on or after Wednesday, June 1, 2022 and before Thursday, September 1, 2022, then 50% of their full tuition (minus scholarships and needs-based aid) will be due and the remainder will be refunded.
+- If a trainee withdraws from the certificate program on or after Tuesday, October 17, 2023 and before Monday, November 20, 2023, then 50% of their full tuition (minus any payment processing fee or need-based scholarship) will be due and the remainder will be refunded.

-- The full tuition fee of $9,300 (minus any payment process fee, scholarships and need-based aid) is due if a student withdraws from the certificate program on or after Thursday, September 1, 2022.
+- The full tuition fee of $8,900 (minus any payment processing fee or need-based scholarship) is due if a trainee withdraws from the certificate program on or after Tuesday, November 21, 2023.

-For both withdrawn and deferred students who wish to re-enter or re-apply to the program in the future:
+For withdrawn trainees who wish to reapply for the program in the future:

-- Students who have withdrawn may reapply at any time in the future but must pay the new application fee when reapplying.
-A student who withdrew from a previous year will need to pay all of the tuition (at beginning of program or in a payment plan option) for the new year in which they reapplied and will complete the entire new year's coursework.
+- Trainees who have withdrawn may reapply at any time in the future but must pay the new application fee when reapplying.
+A trainee who withdrew from a previous year will need to pay all of the tuition (at beginning of program or in a payment plan option) for the new year in which they reapplied and will complete the entire new year's coursework.
+Payments made in the first year do not carry over into any future year for which the trainee reapplies.

-- If requested, Continuing Education hours or credits will be awarded for classes for which the student filled out the appropriate paperwork prior to the date of withdrawal or deferral.
+- If requested, Continuing Education hours or credits may be awarded for classes for which the trainee filled out the appropriate paperwork prior to the date of withdrawal.

-- Scholarships and discounts do not carry forward from the original year: new application statements for scholarships and discounts must be submitted and reviewed.
+- Scholarships do not carry forward from the original year.
+New application statements for need-based scholarships must be submitted and reviewed.

 Policy for Missed Classes

-Please note that students must complete the entire curriculum in order to receive the certificate.
-Should a student miss 1 or 2 classes of an instructor, we will consult with that student to find an appropriate make up option.
-This make-up assignment may potentially be at an additional cost (such as the day long Holotropic Breathwork class).
-Or a student may be able to opt to do a special project at possible additional cost with their mentor-supervisor.
+Policy for Missed Classes: Please note that students must complete the entire curriculum in order to receive the certificate.
+Should a student miss 2 or more hours of teaching time, the student is responsible for completing a make-up option.
+This make-up assignment may potentially be at an additional cost.
 In certain cases, the student may find a class elsewhere to fulfill the requirement.
-All make-up classes must be chosen from an approved list or be approved by Karen Cooper, Instructional Supervisor.
+All make-up classes must be chosen from an approved list or be approved by instructional staff.
 However, there are defined circumstances involved if any student misses more than 25 hours in the classroom.
-They may be asked to take a portion of the certificate hours with the 2023 cohort of students.
-In this special case, the certificate will then be conferred as soon as the trainee completes the missed work with the 2023 cohort.
+They may be asked to take a portion of the certificate hours with the 2024-2025 cohort of students.
+In this special case, the certificate will then be conferred as soon as the student completes the missed work with the 2024-2025 cohort.

 Refund Petition Process